 Varicose eczema can be treated similarly to other common skin conditions.
 The treatments listed below are at best temporary solutions, and only soothe the discomfort rather than treating the root of the problem.

 A corticosteroid can help bring down inflammation and relieve the itching by reducing the activity of the immune system.
 Your doctor will determine if you are a suitable candidate for steroid creams.

 Wearing compression stockings for venous insufficiency can improve the blood flow and reduce some leg swelling.
 Compression stockings come in a range of strengths, lengths and thickness.

-Overall, to treat varicose eczema it is necessary to eliminate the source of the problem, the varicose veins so stockings or bandages are not likely to be a long term solution especially in the heat.
+To treat varicose eczema it is necessary to eliminate the source of the problem the varicose veins so stockings or bandages are not likely to be a long term solution especially in the heat.

 The Vein Institute provide non-surgical treatments for problem varicose veins using laser technology.
 You can read more about the treatments we offer here.
 Call us on 1300 535 017 to find out more.